thewiso/cec_mqtt_client/README.md

 # CEC MQTT Client

-A client for monitoring and controlling cec (hdmi) devices via mqtt.
+A client for monitoring and controlling CEC (HDMI) devices via MQTT.

 This software contains a mqtt client which subscribes and publishes to a given mqtt broker.
 It can be used for home automation.